-To find out what services may be available in your county, see Texas Department of Family and Protective Services, Programs Available in Your County (http://www.dfps.state.tx.us/Prevention and Early Intervention/Programs Available In Your County/default.asp).
+To find out what services may be available in your county, see Texas Department of Family and Protective Services.
+Programs Available in Your County.

-Reports of abuse, trafficking, or neglect may be made to the CPS division of the DFPS at1-800-252-5400 or on the web at Texas Abuse Hotline Website (www.txabusehotline.org).
+Reports of abuse, trafficking, or neglect may be made to the CPS division of the DFPS at1-800-252-5400 or on the web at Texas Abuse Hotline Website.